sangreal/GoogleAnalyticBackend/README.md

 ##Problems and Answers
 Q: handle large write volume: Billions write events per day.
-A: All components could be horizontal scaling, so it is easy to cope with the request Kafka and Redis could hold 10W+ QPS, so there is no bottleneck
+A: All components are stateless so they could be horizontal scaling, so it is easy to cope with the request Kafka and Redis could hold 10W+ QPS, so there is no bottleneck

 Q: handle large read/query volume: Millions merchants want to get insight about their business.
 Read/Query patterns are time-series related metrics.